 Simplifying and Streamlining Paperwork

-Having the consent of our adventurous board, we shifted our grantmaking process.
-We now asked for proposals that potential grantees had already written for other funders.
+With the support of our board, we made a significant change: we now accept proposals that organizations have already written for other funders.

 Our Application Process

-All that said, we’re still figuring things out.
-For example, we initially asked the organizations we fund to submit the grant reports they had written for other funders.
-But those reports didn’t speak to what the grantees were learning, so we moved to an oral reporting process.
-At the end of each funding period, we interview grantees and do whatever writing we need based on that conversation.
+We’re still refining our process.
+Initially, we asked grantees to submit the reports they had prepared for other funders.
+However, those reports didn’t always convey the learnings we were looking for, so we transitioned to an oral reporting process.
+At the end of each funding period, we interview grantees and create our own written reports based on those conversations.

 Lisa Pilar Cowan is the Robert Sterling Clark Foundation‘s Vice President of Programs, and in this capacity she helps with strategy, development, and oversight of foundation programs and grantmaking.
 Lisa has been working with community-based organizations for the past 25 years.